-My career focus is to contribute to the improvement of health and educational outcomes for the Australian population including Aboriginal and Torres Strait Islander and Cultural and Linguistically Diverse peoples.
+My career focus is to contribute to improving health and educational outcomes for the Australian population, including Aboriginal and Torres Strait Islander and Cultural and Linguistically Diverse peoples.

-I have extensive practical and applied research experience in a broad range of environments including urban, rural, tropical and remote Indigenous communities and with health care providers in the NT, WA, QLD and NSW.
-My research has been applied and focused on capacity building and changing practice and policy in: Mental Health; Chronic Disease Management; Health promotion and public health practice in Primary Health care providers; Pandemic Influenza; Hendra virus risks with Equine Vets; and Strongyloidiasis in Indigenous communities.
+I have extensive practical and applied research experience in diverse environments, including urban, rural, tropical and remote Indigenous communities and health care providers in the NT, WA, QLD and NSW.
+My research is applied and focused on capacity building and changing practice and policy in Mental Health, Chronic Disease Management, Health promotion and public health practice in Primary Health care providers; Pandemic Influenza; Hendra virus risks with Equine Vets; and Strongyloidiasis in Indigenous communities.

-I am acknowledged nationally and internationally for my leadership in Health Promotion and Indigenous health.
-This is evidenced by my leadership in the Australian Health Promotion Association and from working in partnership with Indigenous practitioners in the International Network of Indigenous Health Promotion Professionals (INIHPP).
-I have contributed to the co-ordination of Indigenous workshops at the Annual Australian Health Promotion conferences since 2008; the Population Health Congresses (2008, and 2012), and the International Union of Health Promotion and Education Conferences since 1997.
+I am acknowledged nationally and internationally for my leadership in Health Promotion and Indigenous health, evidenced by my leadership in the Australian Health Promotion Association and working in partnership with Indigenous practitioners in the International Network of Indigenous Health Promotion Professionals (INIHPP).
+I have contributed to the coordination of Indigenous workshops at the Annual Australian Health Promotion conferences since 2008, the Population Health Congresses (2008 and 2012), and the International Union of Health Promotion and Education Conferences since 1997.

-My role from 2007 -2015 was to facilitate ground-breaking approaches to Higher Degree Research doctoral preparation and completions, applying approaches and lessons that contributed to and supported the Cohort doctoral studies program in the Division of Tropical Medicine and Health at James Cook University.
+My role from 2007 to 2015 was to facilitate ground-breaking approaches to Higher Degree Research doctoral preparation and completions, applying approaches and lessons that contributed to and supported the Cohort doctoral studies program in the Division of Tropical Medicine and Health at James Cook University.
 I facilitate capacity building processes through mentoring and supporting researchers and HDR students.
-I currently supervise ten HDR students who are working in various health settings including Nepal, Malaysia and rural communities in Australia.
+I currently supervise ten HDR students working in various health settings, including Nepal, Malaysia and rural communities in Australia.

 Doctor of Health Science (DHSc) Deakin University Burwood, Victoria 2006